 High-end Peruvian restaurant COYA brings Latin American flavours to Mayfair courtesy of chef Sanjay Dwivedi.
 It sits in prime position next to Green Park, just down the road from Buckingham Palace.
-The plush underground spot boasts flamboyant décor and a lively atmosphere that embrace its South American theme and Inca-inspired menu.
-Try the tacos stuffed with Cornish crab, yuzu infused flying fish roe, and creamy avocado.
+The plush underground spot boasts flamboyant décor and a lively atmosphere that embraces its South American theme and Inca-inspired menu.
+Try the tacos stuffed with Cornish crab, yuzu-infused flying fish roe, and creamy avocado.

 Soho basement bar Ronnie’s Scotts has been hosting jazz nights since the 1950’s.
 It’s reputation has remained well in tact since then, as music lovers of all ages still descend on the speak-easy style club almost every night for music and a meal.
 Enjoy the tunes with a side of Imperial Oscietra caviar or Ronnie’s famous fish pie.